Kernel236/Rcaptext/README.md

 - Might have bugs (feedback welcome!)
 - I guarantee nothing 🤷‍♂️

-## Requisiti �
+## Requirements 🔧

 - R >= 3.6.0
-- Un pizzico di pazienza
+- A pinch of patience
-- Dati testuali da analizzare
+- Text data to analyze
-- Caffè (opzionale ma consigliato)
+- Coffee (optional but recommended)

-### Dipendenze
+### Dependencies

-Il package si appoggia su giganti come:
+The package relies on giants like:
-- `dplyr` & `tidyr` - Per la manipolazione dati
+- `dplyr` & `tidyr` - For data manipulation
-- `tidytext` - Per la tokenizzazione
+- `tidytext` - For tokenization
-- `ggplot2` - Per i grafici
+- `ggplot2` - For plots
-- `stringr` - Per le stringhe
+- `stringr` - For strings
-- `hunspell` - Per lo spell checking
+- `hunspell` - For spell checking

-## Limitazioni �
+## Limitations 🚧

-- Testato principalmente su corpus inglesi
+- Mainly tested on English corpora
-- Ottimizzato per i dataset SwiftKey
+- Optimized for SwiftKey datasets
-- Documentazione scritta di fretta
+- Documentation written in a hurry
-- Potrebbe avere bug (feedback welcome!)
+- Might have bugs (feedback welcome!)
-- Non garantisco nulla 🤷‍♂️
+- I guarantee nothing 🤷‍♂️

 ## Contributing 🤝